Pied imperial pigeon

 Ducula bicolor

-Pied imperial pigeons live on nutmeg and other large nuts and fruits that are larger than their heads.
-Their jaws have elastic sockets like a boa constrictor’s that stretch to accommodate large objects.
+Pied imperial pigeons live on nutmeg, large nuts and fruits that are larger than their heads.
+Their jaws have elastic sockets like a boa constrictor’s that stretch to fit large objects.

 Population